okfde/okf-pub/README.md

 title: A title
 description: >
   Description and teaser, used in a couple of places
-# path to the publication as pdf
-pub:
-  pdf: /fake/link/to.pdf
-# were to link back to
+# optional image for the landing page
+main_image: path/to-image.png
+# information for licenses in the footer
+license:
+  holder: Open Knowledge Foundation Deutschland
+  license: License CC BY-SA 3.0
 mainpage:
   url: //your-actual-website.tld
   label: Go back to the actual website
   year: 2018
+  pdf: /fake/link/to.pdf
 # used to generate project meta content
 # these are the keys that will be looked for in the project.md files
 chapter: